MichaelYusko/New-Steps/README.md

-# New steps
+# learn Machine Learning

-I believe that, computer will be a real friend or assistant in a future, and all machines will able to read emotions of people.
+I believe that, computer will be a real friend or assistant in future, and all machines will able to read emotions of people.
-And I think that's really interesting teach a machine to read emotions, to do emotions.
+I think that’s really interesting to teach a machine to read emotions, or to express them.

-So, I decided to start learn step-by-step very interesting topics like as Machine Learning, Artificial Intelligence  and etc.
+So, I decided to start learn step-by-step such interesting topics: as Machine Learning, Artificial Intelligence and so on.

-**Feel free to join, my friend;)**
+Friends, feel free to join

 Requirements
 ============